 • Academic Transcripts from all previously attended institutions

-• Proof of high school graduation, GED passage, or home school completion
+• Proof of high school graduation, GED or HISET passage, or home school completion

 If at any time in the past you were given aid at Crowder College and you did not complete the hours for which you received aid (or your gpa was unsatisfactory), you will have been placed on a probationary or suspension status.

 Anyone who does not complete probationary requirements is placed on financial aid suspension until after requirements are met.
 Students on aid suspension for the summer semester can not regain aid eligibility until the first day of fall classes.

 DO NOT assume that if aid papers are accepted from you in the Financial Aid Office as preliminary application that you will automatically qualify for payment.
 If you know or suspect that you have possible problems, you need to be certain that you make that clearly known to the financial aid staff so they will be able to pursue your situation.

 The Federal Pell Grant Program allows for a Pell grant at less-than-half-time attendance if the student has eligibility.
 For financial aid purposes, the following number of credit hours determine the amount of the Pell grant award.
 This also includes the summer semester.